WTFAQs for artists.

 - Would you search the city for a song you could easily find online from the comfort of your housecoat?

 - Why is the band anonymous for the first two weeks?

 - We like the idea of a blind taste test.
 Anonymity allows the song to stand up on it’s own.
 This also gives you unbiased feedback on your music.
 You will see which regions your music is most popular in, and vise versa.
 This information can be helpful when planning a tour.
 Get what we’re saying?
 It’s good business, baby.
 The more you know.

 - When can I release my song after I have been added to the game?

-- We need your song to remain unreleased for four weeks of game play.
-The four week countdown will begin the moment your first digital Bait Cassettes have been released by Hipster Bait.
+- We need your song to remain unreleased for at least two weeks of game play.
+The two week countdown will begin the moment your first digital Bait Cassettes have been released by Hipster Bait.

 - Nobody is finding our Bait Cassettes, can I promote that we are in Hipster Bait?